usamashabbir123/Online-store/GITLAB_CI_SETUP.md

 1. **Validate** - Code quality checks and dependency validation
 2. **Test** - Unit tests, integration tests, and security scans
-3. **Build** - Docker image building and pushing to registry
+3. **Build** - Single combined Docker image building with proper tagging
-4. **Deploy** - Deployment to staging and production environments
+4. **Tag** - Push combined image to container registry

 ## 📋 Prerequisites

 - GitLab project with CI/CD enabled
-- Docker registry access (GitLab Container Registry or external)
+- Docker registry access (GitLab Container Registry)
-- SSH access to deployment servers
-- PostgreSQL and Redis for testing
+- Kubernetes cluster for deployment (separate from CI/CD)
+- **PostgreSQL will be deployed as a Kubernetes service**
+- **Redis will be deployed as a Kubernetes service**

 ## 🔧 Required Environment Variables